sherwin-leung/antifragile/README.md

 <summary>Version 1 Changelog</summary>

+* v1.07
+  * Added optional ability to toggle on/off extra details related to currently loaded routine in the timer (how many exercises left, which exercise is coming up next, and full exercise list).
+Instructions view can be toggled on and off as well

 * v1.06
   * Added visual feedback when trying to save a duplicate exercise and made the successful save feedback flashier